-We may offer, issue and sell from time to time up to US\$150,000,000, or its equivalent in any other currency, currency units, or composite currency or currencies, of our Class A ordinary shares, including in the form of American Depositary Shares, or ADSs, preferred shares, warrants to purchase Class A ordinary shares, including in the form of ADSs, subscription rights and a combination of such securities, separately or as units, in one or more offerings.
+We may offer, issue and sell from time to time up to US\$150,000,000, or its equivalent in any other currency, currency, currency or currencies, of our Class A ordinary shares, including in the form of American Depositary Shares, or ADSs, preferred shares, warrants to purchase Class A ordinary shares, including in the form of ADSs, subscription rights and a combination of such securities, separately or as units, in one or more offerings.
+Each ADS represents 10 Class A ordinary shares, including in the form of ADSs, subscription rights and a combination of such securities, separately or as units, in one or more offerings.
 Each ADS represents 10 Class A ordinary shares.
-This prospectus provides a general description of offerings of these securities that we may undertake.
+This prospectua description of offerings of these securities in the umay undertake.